tvnisxq/Planetary-Orbits-using-Pygame/README.md

 ## Acknowledgments

 - Pygame community for the excellent graphics library
-- Physics equations based on Newton's laws of
+- Physics equations based on Newton's laws of motion and gravitation